levnagornov/my-learning/My_learning_OracleSQL.md

 In Oracle there are 2 types of functions:

-- `Sigle-Row` functions;
+- `Single-Row` functions;
 - `Multiple-Row` functions or Group functions;

-`Sigle-Row` functions - recieve only one input and return output.
+`Single-Row` functions - receive only one input and return output.
-`Multiple-Row` functions or Group functions - recieve more than 1 row of input and return output.
+`Multiple-Row` functions or Group functions - receive more than 1 row of input and return output.

 `Single-Row` functions types:

-- Character - recieve character values, return character of numeric values.
+- Character - receive character values, return character of numeric values.
-- Numeric - recieve numeric values, return numeric values.
+- Numeric - receive numeric values, return numeric values.
-- Date - recieve date values, return date values.
+- Date - receive date values, return date values.
 - General - convert one data type to another
-- Conversion - recieve any type of data, but mainly they are for dealing with `NULL`s.
+- Conversion - receive any type of data, but mainly they are for dealing with `NULL`s.

 > IMPORTANT: In Oracle indexes are starting from 1!
 ___